s4muc4/python_reframework/README.md

 # Python REFramework

 This project is a clone of REFramework (Robotic Enterprise Framework) designed by UiPath.
 Including state machines, clone of all workflows and transactional project.
+I developed this template to help RPA Developers to implement your transitional business process in python, using the best framework of RPA.

 ## Installation